 Try not to smoke a cigar dry.
 In other words, “pair” your cigar with a drink.
 Coffee is one of the best and most popular beverages to drink with cigars.
 Single malt scotches are also among the most popular libations, as well as Port, rum, and cognac.

-Now that you’ve got the cigar, the location, and the drink, it’s time to light-up, but first you must clip your cigar.
-Double blade guillotine cigar cutters are the most popular for clipping cigars.
+Now that you’ve got the cigar, the location, and the drink, it’s time to get started!

 Open the cutter and place it on the head of the cigar.
 Gently squeeze the blades together so as to try and “pop” the cap off the head of the cigar.
 Very well made cigars will usually clip off in a virtual perfect circle.